MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

 Part of the benefit of the process is to optimize personal time.
 Data scientists typically need specific tools and SDKs to effectively conduct exploratory data analysis (EDA) and experimentation from their workstations.
 Evaluate whether prebuilt options in Azure Machine Learning are suitable.
 If not, store workstation configuration or maintain approved VM images for this work.
 One example of an image that you can use as a starting point is the [Data Science Virtual Machine (DSVM)](/azure/machine-learning/data-science-virtual-machine/overview).

-Note that, in certain cases, the use of VMs might be disallowed by policy.
+In certain cases, the use of VMs might be disallowed by policy.
 Look for alternatives, like adding Microsoft Dev Box and Azure Virtual Desktop.
 You can also consider using Docker to bootstrap machines that contain prebuilt images.

 However, as this stage matures and you need extended experiments, move to managed compute instances and prefer options that are integrated as part of the workflow.
 Evaluate whether you can use [Azure Machine Learning compute instances](/azure/machine-learning/concept-compute-instance) for training and inferencing for development and testing purposes.
 The compute clusters can  handle large datasets and complex models.